-Varicose veins are often a symptom of venous insufficiency, a condition that can cause more serious health issues.
-They can be dangerous and unattractive.
+When we see patients for varicose vein treatment in our Houston area vein centers, they’re often a symptom of venous insufficiency.
+That’s a condition that can cause more serious health issues.
+In other words, varicose veins can be dangerous and unattractive.
 So treating these bulging, prominent veins is more than just a cosmetic decision: it’s imperative to your overall health.

 Once you’ve decided to treat varicose veins, the question remains: what method will serve you best?